Cognigy/Documentation/docs/en/docs/live-agent/installation/helm-values/helm-values.md

 Cognigy.AI uses an App Platform Token to perform operations, such as synchronizing and creating data (for example, Inboxes and accounts), using the Live Agent API.
-For this, Live Agent and Cognigy.AI need to have secrets a set to a matching value.
+For this, Live Agent and Cognigy.AI need to have secrets set to matching values.

 #### Live Agent Secret